privacyguides/privacyguides.org/docs/email-clients.md

 ???
 Attention "Email does not provide forward secrecy"
     When using end-to-end encryption (E2EE) technology like [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), email will still have [some metadata](/email/#email-metadata-overview) that is not encrypted in the header of the email.

     OpenPGP also does not support [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy), which means if either your or the recipient's private key is ever stolen, all previous messages encrypted with it will be exposed: [How do I protect my private keys?](/email/#email-encryption-overview).
-Consider using a medium that forward secrecy:
+Consider using a medium that provides forward secrecy:

     [Real-time Communication](/real-time-communication){ .md-button .md-button--primary }